 Founder of the Australian Institute of Applied Mindfulness

-Liana has over 20 years experience in the private sector balancing clinical work, executive coaching, and relationship therapy with management and leadership.
+Liana has over 20 years experience in the private sector balancing clinical work & executive coaching, mindfulness teaching, and being a CEO herself.
 She was a university lecturer and now teaches and speaks across Australia.
 She is the leading provider of Applied Mindfulness training to leaders, managers and health professionals across Australia.
 An innovator in the field of Mindful Leadership, Liana’s passion for social change toward the cultivation of wisdom has inspired her development of mindful leadership programs.
 The keynote speeches she gave on cultivating wisdom in leadership at the first International Mindfulness conference in Rome and at South Australia’s first Mindfulness Symposium reflect her passion for leadership development.